Ginx07/portfolio/README.md

-# Hi there 👋 I'm Garan
+# Hey 👋 I'm Garan

 🚀 Aspiring Software & Web Developer with a passion for solving real-world problems through practical tech projects.
 I'm self-taught through structured programs like [The Odin Project](https://www.theodinproject.com), and I love diving deep into hands-on builds—from Raspberry Pi home labs to cloud-native development with Azure.